corcorana/restingIAF/iaf_manu.md

 Similar in principle to Klimesch's [-@klimesch1999] delineation of the TF, this technique simply subtracts eyes-oped PSD estimates from the corresponding ordinates of the eyes-closed PSD within some a priori-defined target region (typically, this interval is extended beyond the canonical alpha bandwidth; e.g., 7–14 Hz).
 The resulting peak, which constitutes the maximal power difference between the two spectra, is taken as the PAF ([Fig_blocking](#blocking), top row).
 To avoid trivial peaks arising from small fluctuations in the PSD, Posthuma and colleagues [-@posthuma2001] excluded spectra that featured consistent low power (< 1.5 $\mu$V/Hz) within the alpha-band.
-It isn’t clear, however, whether this criterion (which is analagous to the $\phi$ parameter in the PAF equation defined above) was also applied in cases where the maximal difference between spectra was similarly small (i.e. where both spectra present a substantive, approximately overlapping alpha-band component).
+It isn’t clear, however, whether this criterion (which is analogous to the $\phi$ parameter in the PAF equation defined above) was also applied in cases where the maximal difference between spectra was similarly small (i.e. where both spectra present a substantive, approximately overlapping alpha-band component).
 Posthuma and colleagues [-@posthuma2001] also remarked that peak attenuation estimates deviated from eyes-closed resting-state PAFs in 21% of cases.
 This lack of convergence, coupled with the observation that peak attenuation may lead to distorted representations of the PAF when the assumption of significant eyes-open alpha desynchronisation fails to obtain [see [Fig_blocking](#blocking), central and bottom row; cf. @gaal2010; @kreitman1965], suggests peak attenuation may constitute a suboptimal IAF estimator (at least insofar as IAF is conceived in terms of the PAF).